webrecorder/pywb/docs/manual/configuring.rst

 HTTP/S Proxy Mode
 -----------------

-In addition to "url rewritinng prefix mode" (the default), pywb can also act as a full-fledged HTTP and HTTPS proxy, allowing any browser or client supporting HTTP and HTTPS proxy to access web archives through the proxy.
+In addition to "url rewriting prefix mode" (the default), pywb can also act as a full-fledged HTTP and HTTPS proxy, allowing any browser or client supporting HTTP and HTTPS proxy to access web archives through the proxy.

 Proxy mode can provide access to a single collection at time, eg. instead of accessing ``http://localhost:8080/my-coll/2017/http://example.com/``,